justyntyrrell/Car_Auction_Price_Prediction/index.md

 * SHAP summary plots show feature importance using permutation importance but also show what is driving it.
 * Each dot has three characteristics:
-  * Vertical location shows what feature it is depicting
+  * Vertical location shows what feature it is depicting.
-  * Color shows whether that feature was a high or low value for that row of the dataset
+  * Color shows whether that feature was a high or low value for that row of the dataset.
   * Horizontal location shows whether the effect of that value caused a higher or lower prediction.

 | ![IMG](webdemo/SHAPsummaryplot.png) |